Many people have asked me about my personal journey as an author and speaker.

 (In fact, looking back, I am deeply, deeply grateful for the kind people who supported my “beta” version of Seah Eu Chin: His Life & Times (2017), as it was very primitive.
 Because I managed to get the first book sold and distributed, I could move on to having a second edition of the first book (2019), and a second book, Leader and Legislator—Seah Liang Seah (2019).
 Without community support, local history writers cannot thrive and prosper, so thank you for your support.
 In fact, thank you for reading this.)

-Right now, I am working on a simple history of Aukang and Punggol (not modern-day Hougang, but the one of my father’s childhood).
-It’s largely focused on Teochews in Singapore, like my first two books.
+Recently, I have completed writing a simple history of Aukang and Punggol (not modern-day Hougang, but the one of my father’s childhood).
+It’s largely focused on Teochews in north-east Singapore, like my first two books, but also tells the stories from other communities living in the area.
 It carries stories about the Teochew Catholics in Singapore.
-Hopefully, this upcoming book will help to deepen appreciation of our local history and stories, by painting a portrait of this place that meant so much to my father.
+Hopefully, this book will help to deepen appreciation of our local history and stories, by painting a portrait of this place that meant so much to my father.
+(I hope you can support My Father’s Kampung: A History of Aukang and Punggol.)

-But eventually I hope to be able to expand way beyond my family’s history, and Teochew and Straits Chinese themes—which remain important and significant of course—and cover more of what makes Singapore unique and special.
+But eventually I hope to be able to expand way beyond my family’s history, Teochew, and Straits Chinese themes—which remain important and significant of course—and cover more of what makes Singapore unique and special.

 By knowing where we come from, and who we are, I believe we have a good chance of remaining rooted, centred, and united as one people as we move forward into the future.
 That is my personal wish for my fellow Singaporeans.